emacs-berlin/emacs-berlin.org/index.md

 # March 27th, 2024 Meetup

 Our next meetup is going to be on Wednesday, March 27th.
-Remote only (probably).
+Hybrid: remote on Jitsi, and in-person in c-base in Berlin.

 Want to do a presentation or an impromptu show-and-tell?
 Both are welcome.
 If you want to do a longer presentation, please let us know